 Cutting the Bowl

-1. Condition each package of clay and roll out to about 1.0mm thick (#5 setting on most clay conditioning/pasta machines).
+1. Condition each package of clay and roll out to about 1.3mm thick (#4 setting on most clay conditioning/pasta machines).
 Cut each sheet into a 5” square.
 Fig 6

 3. Place the cutting base into the Curio.
-Place the Deep Cut Blade into the left side holder (red circle) and the Fine Embossing Tool into the right side holder (blue circle).
+Place the Ratchet Blade into the left side holder (red circle) and the Fine Embossing Tool or Chomas Engraving Tool into the right side holder (blue circle).

 4. Double check the settings and send to the Curio to do it’s thing.